 Here is a sample meal plan that helps provide the nutrients you need while Getting the Right Nutrition While Breastfeeding

-If you have questions about your diet while breastfeeding, reach out to our team of registered dietitians and lactation counselors for free!
+If you have questions about your diet while breastfeeding, reach out to our team of registered dietitian nutritionists and lactation counselors for free!
 They’re here to help on our live chat from Monday through Friday, from 8am–6pm (ET).

 Keep a food log if you notice a reaction or sensitivity in your baby

 If you suspect your breastfed baby is reacting to something in your diet, keep a food log to note what you are eating and drinking and when.
 Also specify what (breastmilk or formula?) and how (breast or bottle?) your baby is eating and when, as well as your baby’s position when feeding (side-lying? cradled?) and any symptoms.

 A detailed food log will help you identify patterns, and it will help your healthcare provider give you better guidance.

 Read more: Is Your Baby Reacting to Something in Your Breastmilk?